-- >> Complete illustrative postclosure safety assessment of a used fuel repository in sedimentary rock; - Complete CNSC pre-project review of used fuel deep geological repository designs and safety cases; - Complete optimization study of repository container geometry and used fuel capacity; - Assess copper coating technology for repository containers; - Complete preliminary design, fabrication and testing of prototype repository containers; - Upgrade the CNSC certificate for the NWMO used fuel transportation container to meet current standards; - Complete the update to the conceptual design and cost estimate for Adaptive Phased Management; - Oomplete an integrated review of the microbiological process that could occur within the repository environment in support of corrosion models; - Continue work to explore technical safety considerations through preparation of generic used fuel transportation risk assessments, including assessment of used fuel transportation modes; - Maintain and improve safety assessment models, including groundwater flow, containment release and transport, and coupled thermal-hydraulic-mechanical processes; - " Further enhance scientific understanding of processes that may influence repository safety; - Continue the NWMO's involvement in joint research activities and international programs at the Aspö Hard Rock Laboratory in crystalline rock in Sweden and at the Mont Terri Laboratory in sedimentary rock in Switzerland; and - >> Establish a prototype test facility for engineered barrier evaluations.
+- Complete illustrative postclosure safety assessment of a used fuel repository in sedimentary rock; - >> Complete CNSC pre-project review of used fuel deep geological repository designs and safety cases; - >> Complete optimization study of repository container geometry and used fuel capacity; - Assess copper coating technology for repository containers; - Complete preliminary design, fabrication and testing of prototype repository containers; - Dupgrade the package design of the NWMO used nuclear fuel transportation container to the current CNSC standards and apply for the CNSC certificate; - Complete the update to the conceptual design and cost estimate for Adaptive Phased Management; - Complete an integrated review of the microbiological process that could occur within the repository environment in support of corrosion models; - Continue work to explore technical safety considerations through preparation of generic used fuel transportation risk assessments, including assessment of used fuel transportation modes; - Maintain and improve safety assessment models, including groundwater flow, containment release and transport, and coupled thermal-hydraulic-mechanical processes; - Further enhance scientific understanding of processes that may influence repository safety; - Continue the NWMO's involvement in joint research activities and international programs at the Aspö Hard Rock Laboratory in crystalline rock in Sweden and at the Mont Terri Laboratory in sedimentary rock in Switzerland; and - >> Establish a prototype test facility for engineered barrier evaluations.

-- Continue to assess copper coating technologies for repository containers; - Description of the complete studies on copper corrosion and steel corrosion under high salinity conditions in sedimentary rock; - Assess welding technologies to determine the appropriate one to use for the closure weld on repository containers; - " Review alternative repository container emplacement technologies; - Investigate the manufacturing process for producing buffer materials; - Prepare a safety analysis for an Adaptive Phased Management deep geological repository in sedimentary rock; - >> Further investigate the potential for rail transportation of used fuel; - Complete NWMO participation with international partners in the Retrieval of Prototype Repository Project at the Äspö Hard Rock Laboratory in Sweden; and - Complete annual review of the NWMO's Adaptive Phased Management Technical Program by the Independent Technical Review Group (ITRG).
+- Continue to assess copper coating technologies for repository containers; - Complete studies on copper corrosion and steel corrosion under high salinity conditions in sedimentary rock: - Assess welding technologies to determine the appropriate one to use for the closure weld on repository containers; - " Review alternative repository container emplacement technologies; - Investigate the manufacturing process for producing buffer materials; - Prepare an illustrative postclosure safety assessment for an Adaptive Phased Management deep geological repository in sedimentary rock; - >> Further investigate the potential for rail transportation of used fuel; - Complete NWMO participation with international partners in the Retrieval of Prototype Repository Project at the Äspö Hard Rock Laboratory in Sweden; and - Oomplete annual review of the NWMO's Adaptive Phased Management Technical Program by the Independent Technical Review Group (ITRG).